Catefishh/HTML-Scraper/README.md

 1. Run the script:
 2. When prompted, enter the URL of the website you want to analyze.
 3. The script will scrape the website and save the results to a file named `website_analysis.csv` in the same directory.
+4. If needed, a console output with key findings, recommendations and an actionable plan will be provided.

 ## Output